Data science skills are now in huge demand across every field of science from particle physics to ecology, from drug design to climate change.

 You’ll work with world‐leading academics who’ll challenge you to think independently and excel in all that you do.
 Our approach to teaching will provide you with the knowledge, opportunities, and support you need to grow and succeed in a global workplace.

 The course is taught as a combination of lectures and practical workshops, with most modules featuring more workshops than lectures.
-The teaching is heavily focused on practical data science skills that you will apply in the real world, rather than on theory and underlying technologies.
+The teaching is heavily focused on practical data science skills that you will apply in the real world (including the python programming language), rather than on theory and underlying technologies.

 We have well-equipped computer classrooms for you to access, each with a wide-range of installed software on Windows and Linux-based operating systems.